 4. Diet and Keep Down the Pounds

 Keeping yourself at a healthy weight and eating well are fairly obvious answers to guaranteeing coronary health.
-They’re among the top three recommendations from the CDC to lowering your risk for heart disease.
+They’re among the top recommendations from the CDC for lowering your risk for heart disease.

 But when you’re in early adulthood, they often seem like a prescription for a later date, and these suggestions are often met with a myriad of excuses.
 “I’m too busy to work out” and “buying healthy food is too expensive” are frequent offenders.